 This process takes time.
 You must receive a valid license before you begin your training.
 Having a state license is a condition of employment.

 North Carolina only requires a Resident Training License (RTL) to participate in a residency or fellowship program.
-The RTL application is usually a less expensive and a faster process compared to getting a full unrestricted medical license.
+The RTL application is usually less expensive, and a faster process compared to getting a full unrestricted medical license.
 Please check with your program or the GME office if you have questions about whether to apply for an RTL or a full unrestricted medical license.

 You must obtain a full unrestricted North Carolina medical license if you plan to moonlight as a physician while in your residency or fellowship.